-Currently we work with students with a wide range of additional needs including, Dyslexia, physical difficulties, speech language and communication difficulties, Autistic Spectrum conditions, more general learning difficulties, those with rare syndromes, hearing and visual impairment and attention deficit disorders.
+Currently we work with students with a wide range of additional needs including, Dyslexia, physical difficulties, speech language and communication difficulties, Autistic Spectrum conditions, more general learning difficulties, hearing and visual impairment and attention deficit disorders.
 We have a fully accessible main school building that is DDA compliant.
 In addition we have three mobile classrooms that are not accessible.
 Every effort is made to timetable children with additional needs in the main school building.